jermnelson/intro2libsys/textbook/chapters/one/git.rst

 -----------------
-Git originally started and was initially developed by Linus Torvalds, the creator of the Linux operating system, as a method of managing the code for the Linux kernal.
+Git originally started and was initially developed by Linus Torvalds, the creator of the Linux operating system, as a method of managing the code for the Linux kernel.
 Torvalds relatively early in the project history turned control over to other developers to manage and Git has increased quickly in usage ever since.

-While there hasn't been a formal survey of what is the most popular revision control system, the open-source project comparision website `Ohloh`_ tracks the choice of repository software with the following breakdown [#]_ :
+While there hasn't been a formal survey of what is the most popular revision control system, the open-source project comparison website `Ohloh`_ tracks the choice of repository software with the following breakdown [#]_ :

 +------------+-----+